Band Dynamics: Silence vs. Playing

 Music is a two-way conversation.
 You have to participate in both ways – listening and talking.

-I’m sure you’ve been in “conversation” with someone who just wouldn’t shut up?
+I’m sure you’ve been in “conversation” with someone who just wouldn’t shut up.
 It’s really annoying!
 How you will remember that person?!
 Not a great first impression!

 With that in mind, why don’t you listen more?
 Why do you want to do all the talking?
 Both are important questions that only you can answer.

 Firstly, think about how the shape of the song would look if drawn out.
 Are you adding something or taking away from the song?
-Are you building the song or your ego?
+Are you building the arrangement or your ego?
 Remember, the song is king.
 You’re there to serve it.

 Sometimes it’s best to break what you’re playing down to triads.
 We can easily find chord inversions of all the chords which sit close to each other.
 Give it a go!
 The best string set for this is the 4th, 3rd and 2nd strings.

 Firstly it will cut down your movement and will make you have a thin sound.
-You’ll be there but not noticeable.
+You’ll be there, but not noticeable.
 This is a great skill to have and use, especially when playing with multiple guitarists or keyboard players.
 They usually hog a lot of the sound space!
 Hey, show ‘em this article!

 Another way to be small is to lock with the hi-hat and play 8th notes.
 In terms of what to play, copy the bass line or something really simple.
 Focus on getting the timing right so that you disappear into the background.